CaptainSapphire/PH-s-Blog/_posts/draft-2026-07-20-Researching-Data-Science-in-Panama.md

 - The aquarium room was educational in relation to the type of marine wildlife we could find in the area
 - The overlook was cool!
 I spotted two spotted-sting rays.
 <br><br>
 For dinner, we ate at [Canal House Panamá](https://maps.app.goo.gl/nghQkszpa16xg79Y7), and decompressed for the day.
-Bonus: There was a lot of stray cats, all of which were very friendly.
+Bonus: There was a lot of stray cats, all of which were very friendly. <br><br>
 <img src="https://github.com/CaptainSapphire/PH-s-Blog/blob/main/assets/July%202026/IMG_8102.png?raw=true" alt="Two-toed Sloth" width = 500> <br> <br>

 ## Day 3: Casco Viejo Again & The Symposium (7/10/2026)